Understanding OSM multipolygon relations for GIS Jump to heading

 if not outer_rings:

-self.defect_log.append(f"Relation {r.id}: No outer rings defined")
+self.defect_log.append(f"Relation {r.id}: no outer rings defined")

 return